Renewing Your CDL in NebraskaPage Overview

 Since it's against the law to operate a commercial motor vehicle without a valid CDL, you must replace a lost or stolen license promptly.
 Do not wait until your license is scheduled to expire.

-You must self-certify your type of vehicle operation with the Nebraska DMV by January 2014.
+You must self-certify your type of vehicle operation with the Nebraska DMV.
 This means you must self-certify one of the following driving categories:

 - Non-Excepted Interstate